khegglu/khegglu.github.io/index.md

 ---

-## Getting started

 ## About the project

-Tinkering with a ghpage
+Tinkering with a decent solution to have simplified access to my work notes and a way to share these.